Robot grants available:

-- click on the "Grant Application" button below and apply for the grant
+- click on the "Grant Application" button below and apply for the grant (elementary or middle school)

 - will be the main contact at their school throughout the season

-- be the Robotics Coach or provide support to an appointed STEM mentor volunteer coach
+- be the robotics coach or provide support to an appointed STEM mentor volunteer coach

-- will implement at PLTW activity into the classroom
+- will implement at PLTW activity into the classroom (elemetnary only)

 School Administrator Contact - This is a principal, vice principal, or counselor who will be a backup contact throughout the grant process.